Northern Safety & Industrial

 1. Never enter an unprotected trench.

 2. Park heavy equipment as far from trench edges as possible.
-Keep soil or other materials at least two feet away from the sides of the trench.
+Keep soil or other materials at least 2' away from the sides of the trench.
 If the job site does not allow for two feet of distance, soil removed from the trench may need to be moved to another location until work is completed.